The 2018 Innovation Academy Catalyst Challenge begins with the question:

 “How might we use innovation to protect the biodiversity in our hometowns?”

 The question originates from the University of Florida’s Gator Good campaign which calls the Gator Nation to work together to solve the wicked problems that our planet faces (University of Florida, 2018).
 This year the Innovation Academy is doing its part to join the #GatorGood campaign and ideate innovative change solutions related to Biodiversity.

-Biodiversity is not only a University of Florida focus.
-It is also a topic that is integral to eight of the seventeen United Nations Sustainable Development Goals including: responsible consumption and production, climate action, life below water, life on land, clean water and sanitation, affordable and clean energy, and good health and well-being (United Nations, 2017).
+The UF Biodiversity Institute is committed to studying and protecting the biodiversity of Florida and the world.
+Biodiversity is also a topic that is integral to eight of the seventeen United Nations Sustainable Development Goals including: responsible consumption and production, climate action, life below water, life on land, clean water and sanitation, affordable and clean energy, and good health and well-being (United Nations, 2017).
 Furthermore, biodiversity is linked to our economics, education, ecology, biology, sustainability, and even human rights.

 In our sixth annual Innovation Academy Catalyst Innovation Challenge we are calling for innovative solutions that will protect, conserve, regenerate, neutralize, stabilize, maintain, and improve the future of the earth’s biodiversity (University of Florida, 2018).
 In alignment with the University of Florida’s land-grant mission, students will specifically focus on making a difference in the state of Florida and the other regionalized places that our students are from.
 New York Times best-selling author and environmental activist, Paul Hawkins (Personal communication, April 9, 2018), said, “As humans we cannot live here without understanding where we live.”
 It is our hope that the Catalyst project is a launching point that inspires students to move their ideas forward beyond the classroom and apply their innovative solutions to the communities they live in even after the course ends.